nickpending/mcp-recon/README.md

 AI: "I checked example.com and it's currently returning a 200 OK status code, indicating the site is up and functioning normally.
 It's being served from an Nginx web server on IP 93.184.216.34."
 ```

-### 2. Complete Reconnaissance (`http_complete_recon`)
+### 2. Full Reconnaissance (`http_full_recon`)

-Comprehensive metadata collection including headers, certificates, and technology detection.
+Comprehensive metadata collection including page previews, headers, certificates, and technology detection.

 Example user query and expected response:

 ```
-User: "Using complete http recon, what certificates is www.google.com using?"
+User: "Using full http recon, what certificates is www.google.com using?"

 AI: "Based on my analysis, www.google.com is using a TLS 1.3 certificate issued by Google Trust Services.
 The certificate was issued on March 20, 2025, and is valid until June 12, 2025.
 It was specifically issued for 'www.google.com' and uses the TLS_AES_128_GCM_SHA256 cipher suite."
 ```

-### 3. Full Content Reconnaissance (`http_full_recon`)
+### 4. ASN Lookup (`asn_lookup`)

-In-depth analysis including full page content, requiring explicit confirmation.
+Standalone lookup of IPs, ASNs, or org names using ProjectDiscovery's `asnmap` library.

 Example user query and expected response:

 ```
-User: "Using full http recon, what text appears on the homepage of example.com?"
+User: "Who owns ASN 14421?"

-AI: "The homepage of example.com displays a simple page with the heading 'Example Domain' followed by text explaining that this domain is established to be used for illustrative examples in documents.
-It also includes a link to more information at the IANA website."
+AI: "ASN 14421 is operated by 'PPLINKNET' in the US."
 ```

 ## Example Queries